K-Sato1995/MyApi/README.md

 $ rake db:migrate
 ```

-After running the commands above, run `rails s` and you can make the api up and running.
+After running the commands above, run `rails s` to make the api up and running.

 # Testing
-First of all, crate some data in your rails console.
+First of all, create some data in your rails console.

 ```console
 $ rails c